dvvaliya369/basic-python-rest-api/README.md

-# Python Flask REST API - Posts & Comments
+# Python Flask REST API - Posts, Comments & Likes

-A Flask REST API that provides endpoints for creating posts (text and/or images) and adding comments to posts.
-This API demonstrates proper input validation, error handling, and structured responses.
+A Flask REST API that provides endpoints for creating posts (text and/or images), adding comments to posts, and liking posts.
+This API demonstrates proper input validation, error handling, and structured responses with comprehensive Swagger documentation.

 ## 🚀 Features